|

 Mode' or 'Fail Code' Conditions

-Nearly every system in your automobile is controlled by onboard computers these days, especially your engine and transmission functions.
+Almost every system in your modern automobile is controlled by onboard computers, especially your engine and transmission functions.
+(In this document we are focusing on the transmission system).

-'Fail Code' conditions, or 'Limp Mode', happens when the vehicle computer
+'Fail Code' condition (commonly known as 'Limp Mode') happens when the vehicle computer

-recognizes a problem in it's logic.
-When an expected signal
+recognizes a problem through it's coded/programmed logic.
+When an electric signal

-value from a sensor is sent to the computer and is not
+value is sent to the computer from a sensor but is not

-programs are activated by the computer to strive to protect
+programs are immediately activated by the computer to strive to protect

 the transmission from any damage the improper sensor signal